-At December 31, 2013, the Company's financial instruments that are carried at fair value, consisting of cash and cash equivalents and term investment, have been classified as Level 1 within the fair value hierarchy.
+At December 31, 2014 and 2013 and January 1, 2013, financial instruments that are carried at fair value, consisting of cash and cash equivalents, term investment, and derivative liablity have been classified as Level 1 within the fair value hierarchy.

 The Company's risk exposures and their impacts on the Company's financial instruments are summarized below.
-There have been no significant changes in the risks, objectives, policies and procedures for managing risk during the twelve months ended December 31, 2013 and 2012.
+There have been no significant changes in the risks, objectives, policies and procedures for managing risk during the twelve months ended December 31, 2014.